eunomia-bpf/bpf-developer-tutorial/src/9-runqlat/README_en.md

 runqlat is a Linux kernel BPF program that summarizes scheduler run queue latency using a bar chart to show the length of time tasks wait to run on a CPU.
 To compile this program, you can use the `ecc` tool and to run it, you can use the `ecli` command.

 runqlat is a tool for monitoring process scheduling latency in the Linux kernel.
 It can help you understand the time processes spend waiting to run in the kernel and optimize process scheduling based on this information to improve system performance.
 The original source code can be found in libbpf-tools: <https://github.com/iovisor/bcc/blob/master/libbpf-tools/runqlat.bpf.c>

-For more examples and detailed development guide, please refer to the official documentation of eunomia-bpf: <https://github.com/eunomia-bpf/eunomia-bpf>

 If you want to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> for more examples and complete tutorials.